Irish genealogy databases were relatively slow to develop. While monster

 The piece de resistence of the launch offer was the inclusion of the Landed Estates Court Rentals, which had never been online before.
 This collection can be an extremely useful resource, probably better appreciated by the more advanced genealogist than the beginner.

-Since its early days, FindMyPast Ireland has unveiled a string of collections including the Petty Sessions Books and Irish prison registers, plus the civil registration indexes of births, marriages & and deaths.
+Since its early days, FindMyPast Ireland has unveiled a string of collections including the Petty Sessions Books and Irish prison registers, plus a totally free index of the NLI's Roman Catholic Register collection (you need only to register, here, to view this free index).
 Another giant on the site is its collection of Irish newspapers.
 These are 'shared' on the site, at no additional charge, by FindMyPast's sister company British Newspaper Archives(see above).

 FindMyPast Ireland also has a good number of directories and many other useful resources, some of them of a niche nature.